Passive Income for Retirement: 12 Creative Ideas to Boost Your Financial Security

 House sharing is becoming more and more common.
 By renting a room (or rooms) you generate a great source of income and increase your social and support network which is critical to retirement happiness.

 Airbnb has absolutely exploded in popularity.
-Listing a room on Airbnb in your existing home — either on a permanent or short-term basis — is an ideal passive income stream because it uses an existing resource to generate money.
+Listing your home on Airbnb — either on a permanent or short-term basis — is an ideal passive income stream because it uses an existing resource to generate money.

 JustPark is a platform that lets you rent out parking places. this is an ideal opportunity if you live near a popular venue.